 Winter is here—and our skin is feeling it.
 Frigid temperatures, icy wind blasts, and the dry heat indoors all spell trouble when it comes to skin’s moisture levels.
 Employ these seven skincare and lifestyle tricks to stave off dry skin in winter and keep skin smooth, hydrated, and happy all season long.

 We know, we know—cranking up the hot water feels so good this time of year.
 But extra-hot water strips your skin of its naturally protective oils, and can leave skin feeling dry, tight, or even irritated after a long, steamy shower.
 Overly hot showers can also trigger eczema flares; keep water at a reasonable warm temperature and try not to linger too long.

 Baby oil for dry skin is a must-have, and this is one of our favorite skincare hacks for both you and your kiddo: For an extra-hydrating soak, drizzle a little of our Baby Oil into the bath.
 This clean, fragrance-free formula is extra-rich in our proprietary sugarcane-derived squalane, which is easily recognized by skin and adds silky, weightless moisture—all before you even drain the tub.
 Adults should also consider incorporating dry skin brushing into their body care routine: Right before your bath, brush dry skin in light upward strokes from ankles to hips, and from wrists to shoulders.
 Our vegan-bristle Dry Brush helps to gently slough off dead skin cells, which increases the effectiveness of any moisturizer you use during or after your bath.

-To lock the maximum amount of moisture into skin, apply your moisturizer when skin’s slightly damp and in its most hydrated state; keep this trick in mind when you’re bathing baby, too.
-When it comes to our favorite lotions for dry skin, we recommend massaging in Baby Lotion (for your little one) or our aromatherapeutic Relaxing Body Lotion (for you) immediately after exiting the bath or shower.
+To lock the maximum amount of moisture into skin, apply your moisturizer when skin is slightly damp and in its most hydrated state; keep this trick in mind when you’re bathing baby, too.
+When it comes to our favorite lotions for dry skin, we recommend massaging in Baby Lotion (for your baby) or our aromatherapeutic Relaxing Body Lotion (for you) immediately after exiting the bath or shower.
 That all-important squalane—found in every one of our products—helps seal in hydration and keep skin supple and soft.

 Humidifiers often show up on baby registry lists, and for good reason: Humid air means happier, more moisturized skin for baby and the whole family.
 Humidifiers are especially important in wintertime, when you’re dealing with the ultra-dry air that results from turning up the thermostat.
 Choose a cool mist humidifier for maximum safety (hot steam is too risky if babies or little kids are involved), and make sure you regularly clean all parts of your humidifier to minimize any chance of mold growth.
-And one added bonus: If you’re dealing with the usual host of winter colds, a humidifier for dry skin can also help you or your kiddo breathe more easily.
+And one added bonus: If you’re dealing with the usual host of winter colds, a humidifier for dry skin can also help you or your child breathe more easily.

 The myth that you don’t need SPF in winter just won’t quit—but we’re here to set the record straight.
 While burns caused by UVB rays might be a little less likely, UVA rays (the stealthy kind that penetrate deeper into skin, causing wrinkles and skin cancer) are just as strong in winter.
 And any time you get skin damage, dry, irritated skin can follow.
 Our bestselling family favorite Mineral Sunscreen SPF 50 is like skincare and sun care in one; it’s made with non-nano mineral zinc oxide and skin-calming ingredients to protect from the sun and moisturize at the same time, making it our go-to sunscreen for dry skin.

-- Drink lots of water (and limit the egg nog)
+7. Drink lots of water (and limit the eggnog)

 The information provided by Pipette is intended solely for educational purposes.
 The information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you or your child have a medical condition, please contact your physician immediately.